chris-gong/flopnite-ue4/README.md

 ## What is Weekly (note that the name is subject to change)
 Relatively new to game development, my friends and I wanted to challenge ourselves by recreating the popular triple A game *Fortnite* in a limited time frame while having fun doing so.
 We also documented the process and posted this documentary to our [YouTube channel](https://www.youtube.com/watch?v=UCyIgPcXKLQ).
 This recreation was recreated using Unreal Engine 4 and Amazon GameLift.

+Disclaimer: due to the [15/10/19 v11.00 release](https://www.epicgames.com/fortnite/en-US/home), this remake will be mainly recreating the pre-Chapter 2 variant of the game.

 ## How to build and run Weekly
 ### Note that we developed this game in Windows 10 using Visual Studio 2019, so these two will be required.
 Current Unreal version: 4.23.0
 #### You can, however, compile this project using at least Visual Studio 2017.